Coveros-Archive/PiKubeCluster/README.md

 You'll get faster the 10th and 11th time you do it.
 Hopefully, you won't have to since you have this handy guide.

+At present time, assuming that all the microSD cards are already imaged and ready to install and the hardware is wired up, I can install all 6 hosts to include setting the IP addresses.

+For reference, it takes approximately 1:04 for Ubuntu 18 to boot on a Raspberry Pi 3.
+It takes another 15 seconds or so to enter ubuntu three times and the new password twice.
+And, it takes about 45 seconds to edit the netplan and run the commands to activate it.

+Once the Raspberry Pi 3 has started to boot and show messages on the console, it is safe to unplug the HDMI port and plug it into the next Pi and power it on.
+By doing this to all hosts, you can pipeline the initial installation.
+Once they're all started, go back to the first host and perform the first login.
+All of the installation will have already completed, and you can just move the HDMI and keyboard cables from one host to the next.

 ## Keyboard and mouse
 I have a wireless keyboard with a tiny little usb plug and I wish it were bigger.
 You won't need a mouse.
 It wouldn't help, anyway.
 Most of your access to